 Use Printable Vinyl and Add a Laminate for Super Resilient (and Weatherproof Stickers)

 Sticker paper is made of paper usually, which is a highly absorbent surface.
 And because the ink will often run when wet, you’ll often get a soggy, water-logged, and unreadable sticker when wet.

 However, when I tested printable vinyl with multiple washes, I found that even with printable vinyl, the ink can run.

-So for truly waterproof stickers start with printable vinyl- it’s your best option for super durable and long-lasting stickers.
+So for truly waterproof stickers start with printable vinyl sticker paper- it’s your best option for super durable and long-lasting stickers.

 Adding an additional protective layer (like a laminate) to the top of your custom stickers will protect the ink and make the surface more scratch-resistant (depending on the method you choose).
 This durable material will also make your print stay more vibrant, provide UV protection, and make it dishwasher safe!